hms-dbmi-cellenics/cellenics-utils/README.md

 is immutable, i.e. anything not currently being tested in the sandbox will not change unpredictably after it's deployed.
 Deployments that source from a pull request branch are by default not pinned, as these are commonly the branches that a developer would push features to mid-development.

+### unstage

+Removes a staging environment.
+You must specify the sandbox ID of the staging environment deployed previously from [here](https://github.com/biomage-ltd/iac/tree/master/releases/staging).
+Then, run

+    python3 biomage unstage my-sandbox-id

+to remove your deployment.